hewison-chris/agora-cl-docs/website/docs/wallet/we3signer.md

 --validators-external-signer-url=http://localhost:9000
 ```

 It is recommended to use https for the web3signer url.
-Prysm currently supports one to one on web3signer and does not support multiple key management systems with the same validator client.
-Prysm does not support partial local and partial remote key management.
+Agora-cl currently supports one to one on web3signer and does not support multiple key management systems with the same validator client.
+Agora-cl does not support partial local and partial remote key management.
 Web3signer does not support authentication between the validator client and the signer.

 `--validators-external-signer-public-keys`: comma separated list of public validator keys in hex format or an external url endpoint for the validator to retrieve public keys in JSON format.

 hex example:
 ```
 --validators-external-signer-public-keys=0xa99a...e44c,0xb89b...4a0b
 ```